eBooks, Guides, & Reports • 16 MIN READ

 IP jitter in VoIP communication can severely impact the call quality of telephony and video conferencing, even causing conversations to ‘drop out’, and become jumbled and difficult to understand.

-As a result, high jitter is a big problem for real-time applications like digital voice and video communication, as well as streaming and online gaming.
+While some levels of jitter can be common for most networks, when it reaches high levels, it's a problem for real-time applications like digital voice and video communication, as well as streaming and gaming.

 What is acceptable network jitter?